 Anxiety and Eating Disorders

-Generalized Anxiety Disorder frequently is accompanied by other co-occurring conditions such as an eating disorder, severe depression, or other psychiatric conditions.
+Generalized Anxiety Disorder frequently is accompanied by other conditions such as an eating disorder, severe depression, or other psychiatric conditions.
 These women face special challenges where they need individualized treatment and care.

 Treatment planning considers all of the information that Mirasol has been able to gather concerning clients.
 We utilize the expertise of all of our experienced treatment staff in customizing the ideal treatment plan for the individuals.